Jimmy Carter: Born-again statesman

 Mr Carter led a delegation that persuaded leaders in Haiti to surrender power in 1994 and he brokered a ceasefire in Bosnia that helped pave the way for the future peace treaty there.

-He very quickly added election monitoring to the Carter Centre, famously denouncing the 1989 election in General Noriega's Panama. then advised Daniel Ortega on organising fair elections in Nicaragua which, ironically, resulted in Ortega's defeat.
+He very quickly added election monitoring to the Carter Centre, famously denouncing the 1989 election in General Noriega's Panama.
+He then advised Daniel Ortega on organising fair elections in Nicaragua which, ironically, resulted in Ortega's defeat.